leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-symptoms_signs-cornearefractive
 - What are the symptoms and signs of pterygium?
+- is pterygium painful?
+- does the white flesh cause pain
+- how can i confirm if i have pterygium
 - What does pterygium look like?
 - How is pterygium supposed to look like?
 - How does pterygium normally look like?